sanjana-garimella/EEGLAB_course/README.md

 git clone https://github.com/sccn/EEGLAB_course.git
 ```

 Or download the ZIP on GitHub.
+Then run all the scripts one of by one starting with the first script.

 ## Course Content Overview